firebolt-db/godocs/docs/Overview/indexes/primary-index.md

 The `index_granularity` [storage parameter]({% link sql_reference/commands/data-definition/create-fact-dimension-table.md %}#storage-parameters), specified in the `WITH` clause, is an advanced setting that may be useful for improving performance in very specific query patterns.
-It defines the maximum number of rows per tablet range, which directly impacts how data is indexed and queried.
+It defines the maximum number of rows per granule, which directly impacts how data is indexed and queried.

 ### How index granularity works